OK How do I get on the water?

 Evening Clubs ( ages 8-16)

 We firmly believe that the most fun can be had sailing with your own age group and making new friends.
-With this in mind we will try to provide our disabled young sailors the opportunity to sail in one of the after school clubs with additional support from volunteers.
+With this in mind we will try to provide our disabled young sailors or canoeists the opportunity to sail or canoe in one of the after school clubs with additional support from volunteers.
 Please contact us to discuss.